Recommended security plugins and configuration for WordPress

 • Enable file integrity checks: flag modified core or plugin files.

-• For non-critical modifications (e.g. themes with custom CSS), allow “whitelisting” so they don’t trigger false alarms.
+• For non-critical modifications (e.g., themes with custom CSS), allow “whitelisting” so they don’t trigger false alarms.

 3. Login Hardening